mvanholsteijn/aws-visualizer/README.md

 aws-visualizer
 ==============
-Visualizing the potential network dependencies within a VPC based on the security groups.
+A visualizer of the network of security group dependencies in an AWS VPC.

 It can generate the following:
 - An HTML table with all security group dependencies between network components.